JoseOmolon/Working-Class-Woz-Self-Learning-Roadmap/README.md

 -Get hands-on with simple kits or breadboards.

--Familiarize yourself with simple microcontrollers like arduino
+-Familiarize yourself with simple microcontrollers like arduino and